Answers to common questions.

 A portion of the experience is outside and there is considerable walking.
 We recommend dressing appropriately for the weather and wearing comfortable walking shoes.

-There is considerable walking during the tour beginning with a 1/4 mile walk from the Visitor Center to the house.
-While in the house there are numerous stairs and once the tour begins there is no place to sit down.
-We do offer shuttle service to and from the house for those that have difficulty with the walk.
-Those that find the tour too strenuous may choose to tour the first floor only and return to the Visitor Center where they may view a video of the upper floors of the house.
+There is considerable walking during the tour beginning with a 1/4 mile walk from the visitor center to the house.
+While in the house, there are numerous staircases and once the tour begins there is no place to sit down.
+Those that find the tour too strenuous may view a video about the house at the Visitor Center.
+To learn more about accessibility at Fallingwater, please review the following guidelines.

 When do the rhododendron bloom?

-The grounds around Fallingwater are covered with native rhododendron that typically bloom with a white to light pink flower from late June through early July.
+The grounds around Fallingwater are covered with native rhododendrons that typically bloom with a white to light pink flower from late June through early July.